Evenwyne/programming-univbasics-2-using-learn-inbrowser-ide/README.md

 ## Introduction

 Thus far, we have been using Ruby's IRB inside of the Learn In-Browser IDE.
-As a quick reminder IDE stands for Integrated Development Environment: a set of tools that lets you read, write, and run code.
+As a quick reminder, IDE stands for Integrated Development Environment: a set of tools that lets you read, write, and run code.
 In "Programming as Conversation 1" we were clicking in the small, black window at the bottom (the Terminal) and were running IRB there.
 Here we'll start using the rest of the IDE.